pypa/packaging.python.org/source/specifications/build-system-interface.rst

 the intention
-here is that in cases where the metadata depends on build-time decisions, the build backend may need to record these decisions in some convenient format for re-use by the actual wheel-building step.
+here is that in cases where the metadata depends on build-time decisions, the build backend may need to record these decisions in some convenient format for reuse by the actual wheel-building step.

 This must return the basename (not the full path) of the ``.dist-info`` directory it creates, as a unicode string.